hikeventures/hikeventures.github.io/_posts/best/2016-05-23-best-winter-gloves.markdown

   - best
 ---

-<h2 style="color:red">Our selection of the best warm winter gloves for ski, snowboard and snowshoeing adventures.</h2>
+<h2 style="color:red">Our selection of the best lightweight warm winter gloves for ski, snowboard and snowshoeing adventures.</h2>
 <br>

 For my next ski and snowshoeing trip in Lapland I was looking for a new pair of gloves or mittens to replace my old gloves.